DragonMaiden04/amaysim-shopping-cart/README.md

             };
         ```
 ## Other Sample Usage
-- Flexible price rule, promo code rule for 10% discount is 'I<3AMAYSIM' and firt month computation will be applied on cart.
+- Flexible price rule, promo code rule for 10% discount is 'I<3AMAYSIM' and first month computation will be applied on cart.
 ```javascript
         const priceRules = {
             "ult_small"  : 30.65,